 Sonia Gandhi hosts dinner for Cong MPs

-The Opposition led by the Congress is making all-out efforts to stop the passage of the bill which they have termed "unconstitutional".
-Apart from MPs, senior leaders Mallikarjun Kharge, Harish Rawat, Randeep Surjewala and K C Venugopal were present at the dinner held at Parliament House Annexe.
+The Opposition led by Congress is making all-out efforts to stop the passage of the bill which they have termed "unconstitutional".
+Apart from MPs, senior leaders Mallikarjun Kharge, Harish Rawat, Randeep Surjewala and KC Venugopal were present at the dinner held at Parliament House Annexe.

-Former prime minister Manmohan Singh and Leader of Opposition in the Rajya Sabha Ghulam Nabi Azad attended the dinner.
-Former Congress president Rahul Gandhi was, however, not present.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)